PyPSA/PyPSA/doc/optimal_power_flow.rst

 Since PyPSA v0.15, the lopf function is provided by two different modules.
 The ordinary implementation based on the ``pypsa.opf`` module uses
-`pyomo <http://www.pyomo.org/>`_ to set up the linear problem and passing it to the solver.
-The implementation without pyomo, based on the module ``pypsa.linopf``, uses a straight-forward approach to write out the lp file directly and explicitly running it from a solver's interface.
-Therefore the application of custom constraints depend on whether pyomo activated or not.
+`pyomo <http://www.pyomo.org/>`_ to set up the linear optimisation problem and passing it to the solver.
+The implementation without pyomo, based on the module ``pypsa.linopf``, uses a straight-forward approach to write out the ``.lp`` file directly and explicitly running it from a solver's interface.
+Therefore the application of custom constraints depend on whether pyomo is activated or not.

 In general for a custom constraint, pass the function ``network.lopf`` a function ``extra_functionality`` as an argument.
 This function must